Larry Pittman: HB 158

-In February 2021, Pittman and North Carolina House Representative Mark Brody introduced House Bill 158, which aimed to classify abortion as first-degree murder and legalize the use of deadly force against those performing or receiving an abortion.
+In February 2021, Pittman and North Carolina House Representative Mark Brody introduced House Bill 158, which aimed to classify abortion as first-degree murder.

 Controversial statements

 On March 22, 2017, Pittman posted a newsletter on his Facebook page, giving his constituents an update on his activities.
 Numerous constituents posted comments, and Pittman responded with controversial statements.

-On June 15, 2020, the NC lawmaker posted on his Facebook page calling Seattle BLM protesters 'thugs' and 'vermin' and suggested police 'shoot' those resisting arrest.

 U.S. Supreme Court opinion

 In response to a commenter's criticism of HB 780, Pittman posted a comment on April 11, 2017, stating that North Carolina should uphold traditional marriage "in spite of the opinion of a federal court that had no business interfering."

 Lincoln-Hitler comparison

 Pittman's post in reference to the U.S. Supreme Court led to several comments on states' rights and a post telling Pittman that the Civil War was over, the Union had won, and to "get over it".
 Pittman responded in a post on April 12, 2017, saying: "And if Hitler had won, should the world just get over it?
 Lincoln was the same sort if [sic] tyrant, and personally responsible for the deaths of over 800,000 Americans in a war that was unnecessary and unconstitutional."
 He later deleted the post.